 - Zambezi National Park – a tranquil gem with a beautiful river setting

 - Lake Kariba – this vast reservoir is as an incredibly scenic place to take a boat trip, try your hand at catching tiger fish and spot elephant and hippo.

-- Great Zimbabwe – the ruins of a fascinating 11th Century city, home to the most developed civilisation in sub-Saharan Africa during the Middle Ages.
+- Great Zimbabwe – the ruins of a fascinating 11th century city, home to the most developed civilization in sub-Saharan Africa during the Middle Ages.

 Audley suggest a 12 day Zimbabwe Explorer itinerary, which showcases the variety of the Zimbabwean landscape with time spent in four very different areas.
 It takes in Lake Kariba, Hwange National Park, Victoria Falls and Zambezi National Park and costs from £4,315 per person to include return international flights, domestic flights, transfers and ten nights’ accommodation with five nights full board including local drinks, two nights full board, two nights bed and breakfast and all safari activities.

 For those looking for a shorter trip, which is also great value, they suggest a nine day Water & Wildlife itinerary that covers big game in Hwange National Park and time at Victoria Falls.
 This trip costs from £2,910 per person to include return international flights, domestic flights, transfers, three full board at Victoria Falls and three nights full board in Hwange National Park with all local drinks and safari activities included.